wenotch/A24/README.md

 11-13 I haven't really worked with unit testing.
 But definitely looking forward to an opportunity to effectively learn with it.

 React
+14-15 were attempted here is a link https://a24.netlify.app/

+16. was not able to attempt it.